deepanshs/mrsimulator/docs/introduction/fitting_example.rst

 Armed with this understanding of the sample and method, we can proceed to create the fitting model.
 We begin by setting up the spin system.
 Here again, we are faced with needing more information about the nuclei being observed, i.e., we need to know how many magnetically inequivalent nuclei are in the sample.
 Inspection of the spectrum reveals an anisotropic lineshape that appears to be characteristic of the second-order MAS lineshape of a single site.
-Knowing this requires that you are already familiar with such lineshapes (something that ``mrsimulator`` can help with!).
-One might also hypothesize that there may be other sites with lower intensity present in the spectrum, or perhaps that the spectrum is from a distribution of sites with very similar NMR tensor parameters.
+Knowing this requires that you are already familiar with such lineshapes (something that ``mrsimulator`` can help!).
+One might also hypothesize that there may be other sites with lower intensity present in the spectrum, or perhaps the spectrum is from a distribution of sites with very similar NMR tensor parameters.
 These are all valid hypotheses and could be used to create more elaborate spin system models.
 For now, we invoke Occam's razor and choose the simplest spin system model with a single :math:`^{27}\text{Al}` site, as shown in the code below.